nutbasednews/nutbasednews.github.io/_pages/faq.md

             <br>
             <div>1.
 We aren't writers</div>
             <div>2.
 We are doing this in our spare time</div>
             <div>3.
-We are a tiny team of only 2 people</div>
+We are a tiny team of one 🤫</div>
             <div>4.
-One of us is French 🇫🇷.
+I am French 🇫🇷.
 Salut les vegans!</div>
             <br>
-            If NBN becomes something a bit more serious, we will invest into avoiding these from happening.
+            If NBN becomes a bit more serious, I will invest in this project to avoid these mistakes.
           </span>
       </span>
     </li>